URBAN BOAT / PÉNICHE THABOR

 A navigating education centre

-As it journeys through communities, Urban Boat will organise workshops and training sessions for local and/or young audiences.
-Importantly, the péniche Thabor will often reach out to areas with less cultural offer or access to it.
+As it journeys through communities, Urban Boat organises workshops and training sessions for local and/or young audiences.
+Importantly, the péniche Thabor often reachs out to areas with less cultural offer or access to it.

-These pedagogical modules will be prepared in collaboration with professional educators and other territorial partners, exploring the thematics at the core of Urban Boat: music and arts, third spaces, sustainable energies, and the fluvial ecosphere, amongst others, taking into account regional specificities.
+These pedagogical modules is prepared in collaboration with professional educators and other territorial partners, exploring the thematics at the core of Urban Boat: music and arts, third spaces, sustainable energies, and the fluvial ecosphere, amongst others, taking into account regional specificities.

 Temporary bar, pop-up restaurant, and event venue

-Urban Boat’s team will share its experience in the gastronomy industry and from time to time offer food & beverage services to coincide with some events.
+Urban Boat’s team shares its experience in the gastronomy industry and from time to time offer food & beverage services to coincide with some events.
 The staffed barge can also be rented out for private occasions, conveying its savoir-faire to various groups of persons.

 Urban Boat has been designed as a modular tool to allow various basic configurations and swift rearrangements.
-The barge is fully-equipped to host concerts and performances with mobile sound system, lighting and piano; it can pivot from a small stage setup with 150 persons on the deck to a larger scale stage facing the shore and addressing the audience on the wharf.
+The barge is fully-equipped to host concerts and performances with mobile sound system, lighting and piano; it can provide a large scale stage facing the shore and addressing the audience on the wharf.

 The barge can also turn into an open air cinema or an exhibition space for street arts and visual arts.
 The movable hanging system designed by Galerie DIN can be installed on the deck or in the public space around the barge.

-An integrated cherry-picker will allow artists to paint large murals on neighbouring buildings and infrastructure.
-Lastly the boat itself will be offered to artists to be painted and altered, thus transforming into a floating artwork.
+Lastly the boat itself is offered to artists to be painted and altered, thus transforming into a floating artwork.

 Urban Spree is a 1’700 m2 artistic space in Berlin-Friedrichshain dedicated to urban cultures through exhibitions, artist residencies, DIY workshops, concerts, an art store and a large Biergarten.
 Within Urban Spree, the Urban Spree Gallery is a 400 m2 independent contemporary urban art space.
 Set in a 70’000 m2 postindustrial compound in the heart of Berlin, the gallery benefits from its large urban grassroots ecosystem and offers its invited artists and photographers an ideal space for experimentation through ambitious on-site residencies.
 The gallery curates independent art shows on a monthly basis, which most likely include the painting of the whole compound and its flagship “Artist Wall“, one of the busiest arteries of Berlin.
 Urban Spree is home to many festivals and events.